 3. Don’t open any email attachments

 Globally, data breaches have cost businesses about $3.86 million.
-Employees can unknowingly let cybercriminals into your system from opening attachments in emails that look legitimate.
+Employees can unknowingly let cybercriminals into your system by opening attachments in emails that look legitimate.
 In phishing schemes, hackers can create fake emails or create templates that look like they are from legitimate businesses.
 If an employee clicks on a link, the malware can slowly infect your system and lead to redirects or WannaCry attacks.

-To mitigate your risks, run virus scanners routinely, update all software and set up your internet security provider to check your emails and all attachments.
+To mitigate your risks, run virus scanners routinely, update all software, and set up your internet security provider to check your emails and all attachments.

 4. Use two-factor authentication